 - The order should indicate an exact time the parenting time is to begin, whether the parent is picking the child up from school/daycare or from the other parent, and an exact time for the visit to end that is early enough for the child to keep a consistent bed time.

-An example of a parenting schedule for this type of arrangement is:
+An example of court order language for a parenting schedule of this type is:

 “Parent B [insert name of the party], shall have parenting time with the minor child/ren at all reasonable times and places as the parties may mutually agree.
-Should the parties fail to agree, Party B shall have the right to parenting time at a minimum of each and every Wednesday from 4:30pm to 8:00pm and alternate weekends beginning Friday at 6:00 pm and ending Sunday at 6:00pm.
+Should the parties fail to agree, Party B shall have the right to parenting time at a minimum of each and every Wednesday from 4:00pm or after his/her workday ends until 8:00pm and alternate weekends beginning Friday at 6:00 pm and ending Sunday at 6:00pm.
 Parent B shall pick up the child from daycare on Wednesday and Fridays and return the child to Parent A’s residence at the end of parenting time on Wednesdays and Sundays.
-Parent B’s parent tiem shall begin on [insert date of the first Friday that child/ren will be with the party].”
+Parent B’s parent time shall begin on [insert date of the first Friday that child/ren will be with the party].”

-Parties with more than one child should specify in their orders whether parenting time of a younger child will be different than the parenting time of younger siblings.
-If not otherwise specified, if there is more than one minor child, the oldest child’s parenting plan would control so long as all children are together for parenting time.
+Parties with more than one child should specify in their orders whether parenting time of a younger child will be different than the parenting time of older siblings.

 - The non-custodial parent may have several (e.g. 3) visits per week for three hours per visit instead of overnight visits.
 (Best to list the actual dates and times if possible)